MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/using-prize-tables.md

 ![Game Manager - Leaderboards - Prize Table - Add Rank](media/tutorials/game-manager-prize-table-add-rank.png)

-Now, we’ll add a second rank range:
+Now, we'll add a second rank range:

 - Select **+ADD RANK** under the **TABLE CONTENTS** section (there is also a *second* one at the bottom, that also works).
 - In the **Rank** form that appears, make sure that the **Rank from** field has a value of **3** and the **To (inclusive)** field has a value of **5**.